Home » Diseases » Poisonings in Dogs and Cats » Poisoning from A-Z » Aspirin (Acetylsalicylic Acid)

 Consequences:

 - MetabolicMetabolic refers to metabolism, i.e. the entirety of chemical processes that take place in a living organism to enable life processes.
 Metabolic disorders can cause a variety of Diseases in Dogs and cats. acidosisAcidosis is a condition in which the pH value in the body is too acidic, either due to an increase in acid or a loss of bases.
 In dogs and cats, acidosis can occur due to renal failure, diabetes, or other metabolic disorders.: Increased anaerobicAnaerobic describes life forms or processes that occur in the absence of oxygen.
-In veterinary medicine, this often refers to anaerobic bacteria that thrive in low-oxygen environments and can cause infections. glycolysis leads to increased lactate formation → acidification of the blood
+In veterinary medicine, this often refers to anaerobic bacteria that thrive in low-oxygen environments and can cause infections. glycolysis leads to an increase in lactate formation → acidification of the blood

 - HyperthermiaHyperthermia refers to an elevated body temperature beyond the normal range.
-In dogs and cats, this can be caused by overheating, Fever, or certain diseases, and often requires urgent medical attention.: Increased heat production due to uncoupling of cellularCellular refers to cells or consisting of cells.
+In dogs and cats, this can be caused by overheating, Fever, or certain diseases, and often requires urgent medical attention.: Increased heat production due to decoupling of cellularCellular refers to cells or consisting of cells.
 In biology and medicine, it refers to processes, structures, or functions that occur at the level of individual cells. respiration

 - HypoglycemiaHypoglycemia is a condition in which blood sugar levels fall below the normal range.
-Symptoms may include tremors, sweating, Hunger, confusion, and in severe cases, loss of consciousness.: Increased energy demand with reduced energy production
+Symptoms may include tremors, sweating, Hunger, confusion, and in severe cases, loss of consciousness.: Increased energy demand with decreased energy production

 At high blood levels, ASA can directly affect the central nervous systemThe CNS (central nervous system) consists of the brain and spinal cord.
 It is responsible for processing information and controls most functions of the body and behavior..